HuGe-S/Data-Augmentation-for-Deep-Learning-Approach-for-Surface-Defect-Detection/README.md

 # Data Augmentation of Deep-Learning-Approach-for-Surface-Defect-Detection
   This repository is built upon the Tensorflow implementation of "**Segmentation-Based Deep-Learning Approach for Surface-Defect Detection**"(https://github.com/Wslsdx/Deep-Learning-Approach-for-Surface-Defect-Detection) to apply multiple data augmentation methods on this model.
-The purpose of this repository is to find the best data augmentation method that improve the SDD model's perfromance.
+The purpose of this repository is to find the best data augmentation method that improves the SDD model's performance.

   We use "**imgaug**" (https://github.com/aleju/imgaug) to implement the various data augmentation method.
 You can go [here](https://github.com/aleju/imgaug/blob/master/README.md) to find out how to use imgaug.

-  The author submitted the paper to  Journal of Intelligent Manufacturing (https://link.springer.com/article/10.1007/s10845-019-01476-x), where it was published In May 2019 .
+  The author submitted the paper to the Journal of Intelligent Manufacturing (https://link.springer.com/article/10.1007/s10845-019-01476-x), where it was published In May 2019 .

 # The test environment
 ```
 python 3.6
-cuda 9.0
+Cuda 9.0
 cudnn 7.1.4
 Tensorflow 1.12
 Pillow 7.0